jjasghar/chef-book/part3/10-opensource-vs-hosted-chefserver.md

 Congrats, you just got Hosted Chef running.
 Yes significantly easier than Open source chef, but where's the fun in that?

 Now there are a ton more things you can do with the different chef servers, but for now I'm going to focus only on open source.
 Open source is actually just a subset of Hosted, so everything you learn from now on should be functional. (some way or another in Hosted)

+Lets move on to [Connecting your vm to the servers](part3/11-connecting-node-to-chef-server.md).